-- Action 27: UCR Steelhead Supplementation Plan.
+Action 27: UCR Steelhead Supplementation Plan.
 FERC shall require Grant PUD to complete, in consultation with the PRCC and subject to NOAA Fisheries approval an Artificial Propagation Plan to rear and release up to 100,000 yearling UCR steelhead for release in the UCR basin.
 The plan shall be consistent with recovery criteria for UCR steelhead and other artificial propagation programs.
 If new facilities are determined to be warranted for the implementation of this plan, then they shall be constructed to rear a minimum of the production level of this plan plus 10%.
 A comprehensive monitoring and evaluation program shall be included in the plan that includes monitoring in the natural environment.
-The monitoring and evaluation programs with other entities such as Chelan and Douglas County PUDs through cost sharing agreements external to this biological opinion. - Action 28: UCR Spring-run Chinook Salmon.
-FERC shall require Grant PUD to complete, in consultation with the PRCC and subject to NOAA Fisheries approval, an Artificial Propagation Plan to rear and release up to 600,000 yearling UCR spring Chinook for release in the UCR basin.
-The plan shall be consistent with UCR spring Chinook salmon recovery criteria and other UCR spring Chinook salmon artificial propagation programs.
-New facilities are anticipated to be necessary for this program and shall be constructed to rear a minimum of the production level plus 10%.
-A comprehensive monitoring and evaluation program shall be included in the plan that includes monitoring in the natural environment.
-The monitoring and evaluation program swith other entities such as Chelan and Douglas County PUDs through cost sharing agreements external to this biological opinion.
+The monitoring and evaluation program may be implemented in conjunction with ongoing or future monitoring and evaluation programs with other entities such as Chelan and Douglas County PUDs through cost sharing agreements external to this biological opinion.

 The Artificial Propagation Plan shall address land, water, and facility development, identify goals and objectives, and provide for coordination with similar programs undertaken by Chelan and Douglas PUDs.
 The Artificial Propagation Plan shall include a schedule for prompt and steady implementation progress so as to have the necessary facilities available to commence production within 7 years of issuance of this opinion.
 The plan shall be developed within 1 year of the date of the issuance of this opinion.
-It shall seek to complete site evaluations and selections within 18 months of plan approval; facility design, permitting and contracting within 2 years of site approvals; and facility construction within 2 years following permit approvals.199
+It shall seek to complete site evaluations and selections within 18 months of plan approval; facility design, permitting and contracting within 2 years of site approvals; and facility construction within 2 years following permit approvals.
+199

+Action 29:

-- Action 29: White River Spring-Run Chinook Program.
+White River Spring-Run Chinook Program.
 Consistent with Action 28 above, FERC shall require that immediately upon issuance of this biological opinion, Grant PUD shall begin funding and otherwise supporting implementation of the White River spring-run Chinook salmon captive brood program.
 This shall include, but is not limited to, the development of permanent rearing and acclimation facilities.
 This program shall be implemented to reach a yearling smolt production level of up to 250,000 fish, provided the spring-run Chinook salmon program total production is 600,000.
 The Hatchery Subcommittee shall develop a phased implementation schedule for the continuation of this program.
 The phased approach to the work shall include deadlines for site identification, facility design, HGMP approval, the obtaining of necessary regulatory approvals and the commencement of construction.
-The design of the required facilities should factor in a 10% increase in production capacity beyond the production levels required above. - Action 30: Nason Creek Spring-run Chinook Program.
+The design of the required facilities should factor in a 10% increase in production capacity beyond the production levels required above.

+Action 30:

+Nason Creek Spring-run Chinook Program.
 Consistent with Action 28 above, FERC shall require that immediately upon issuance of this biological opinion, Grant PUD begin supporting, through funding of permanent rearing and acclimation facilities, and by other means which support the implementation of artificial propagation of spring-run Chinook salmon in Nason Creek.
 At this time, the development of an adult trapping facility and juvenile acclimation site to rear 250,000 yearling smolts, provided the spring-run Chinook salmon program total production is 600,000, on Nason Creek is warranted.
 The Hatchery Subcommittee shall develop a phased implementation schedule for these actions.
 The phased approach to the work shall include deadlines for site identification, facility design, the obtaining of necessary regulatory approvals and the commencement of construction.
 The design of the required facilities should factor in a 10% increase in production capacity beyond the production levels required above.